Hawaii Big Island Trip Overview

 - Snorkel with manta rays at night

-- Learn about reef ecology and become a certified reef teacher
+- Learn about reef ecology

 - Horseback ride or hike through Waipio Valley